red-hat-storage/ocs-operator/must-gather/README.md

 You will get a dump of:
 - The OCS Operator namespaces (and its children objects)
-- All namespaces (and their children objects) that belong to any ocs resources
+- All namespaces (and their children objects) that belong to any OCS resources
-- All ocs CRD's definitions
+- All OCS CRD's definitions
 - All namspaces that contains ceph and noobaa
 - Output of the following ceph commands
     ```